 In 2008, I created the first version of Recabinet, and had no expectation that it would succeed in the market.
 After all, nobody had created a commercial library of speaker cabinet IRs before, and people were trading IRs for free online.
 But I figured it was a risk worth taking, because even if it failed commercially, I would use it on my own productions every day.
 Much to my surprise, Recabinet became a success, major artists started using it out of the blue, and all of a sudden, competitors began to emerge.

-Fast forward to 2011, and Recabinet evolved from a library into actual software, which required me to spend a couple of years learning a variety of new skills to make possible.
-At this point, everything I’ve ever pursued in my life, from music performance and production to web development to audio DSP to 3D graphics to UI/UX design, had fully converged into a cohesive totality.
-Recabinet 3 is the best thing I’ve done so far, and I’m really proud of it, but it’s just the beginning of a much longer journey.
+Fast forward to 2011, and Recabinet evolved from a content library into actual software, which required me to spend a couple of years learning a variety of new skills to make possible.
+At that point, everything I’ve pursued in my life so far, from music performance and production to web development to audio DSP to 3D graphics to UI/UX design, had fully converged into a cohesive totality, and the business began to expand.
+I never imagined myself starting a software company, but in retrospect it makes complete sense, and I’m very happy to be doing this for the long haul.